kedNalatacId/AP-YAML-Enumerator/README.md

 Copy the script into your Archipelago directory and run it:
 `python3 aye.py --config <path to config> --dir <output dir>`

+WARNING: command line args have not been tested; for now just use a config file.

 # How to configure

 The easiest method of configuration is to create a yaml file with a document per game you'd like to generate files for.